RasaHQ/rasa/docs/docs/reference/rasa/cli/train.md

 train_core(args: argparse.Namespace, train_path: Optional[Text] = None) -> Optional[Text]
 ```

-Trains a Core model.
+Trains a Rasa Core model only.

 **Arguments**:

-- `args` - Namespace arguments.
+- `args` - Command-line arguments to configure training.
-- `train_path` - Directory where models should be stored.
+- `train_path` - Path where trained model but not unzipped model should be stored.

 **Returns**: